yaelarieli/wis-python-course-hw/day09/README.md

 ## 1. Most Common Character

-* Finds the most frequently occurring character (nucleotide or amino acid) in the given sequence.
+* Finds the most frequently occurring character in the given sequence.
 * Reports the character and the number of times it appears.

 ## 2. Longest Repeating Subsequence

-* Identifies the longest subsequence that repeats itself within the input sequence.
+* Identifies the longest sub-sequence that repeats itself within the input sequence.
 * Reports the repeating subsequence and its length.

 # Usage